 Thirst is one of the most important mechanisms to maintain water balance.
 When the body needs water, nerve centers deep within the brain are stimulated, resulting in the sensation of thirst.
 The sensation becomes stronger as the body’s need for water increases, motivating a person to drink the needed fluids.
 When the body has excess water, thirst is suppressed.

 An interaction between the pituitary gland and the kidneys provides another mechanism.
-When the body is low in water, the pituitary gland (located at the base of the brain) secretes vasopressin (also called antidiuretic hormone) into the bloodstream.
+When the body is low in water, the pituitary gland secretes vasopressin (also called antidiuretic hormone) into the bloodstream.
 Vasopressin stimulates the kidneys to conserve water and excrete less urine.
 When the body has excess water, the pituitary gland secretes little vasopressin, enabling the kidneys to excrete excess water in the urine.